Russia rejects criticism over U.N. Syria veto

 President Vladimir Putin issued a similar warning after a meeting of Russia's presidential Security Council that included a detailed discussion of Syria, his spokesman Dmitry Peskov said.

 Putin believes that "any attempts to bypass the U.N.
-Security Council will be ineffective and undermine the authority of this international organisation," Russian news agencies quoted Peskov as saying.
+Security Council will be ineffective and undermine the authority of this international organization," Russian news agencies quoted Peskov as saying.

 (Editing by Alissa de Carbonnel and Tim Pearce)